IllyaMoskvin/tes3mp-mbsp/README.md

  * Unlike [Magicka Mastery](https://www.nexusmods.com/morrowind/mods/45058), this mod cannot award experience for failed spells.
 If you can figure out a way to do this cleanly, or at least in a way that doesn't impact performance too much, please [submit a pull request](https://github.com/IllyaMoskvin/tes3mp-mbsp/pulls).

+Additionally, skill increases are tricky.
+Here's the default behavior in OpenMW:

+ * Whenever a skill increase is triggered by using that skill (rather than training or skill books), its progress gets reset back to zero.
+In other words, there's no "rollover" for any extra progress beyond that which was needed to reach the progress requirement for that skill increase.
+It is lost.

+ * The only way to trigger the game to check for whether there is sufficient progress for a skill increase is to actually use the skill.
+Any artificial modification of the skill progress will not trigger this check.

+Practically, here's what that means for this script:

- * When the script awards extra skill progress, it's possible that the player will end up with more than 100% progress needed to trigger a skill increase.
-The skill increase will happen the next time the player gains progress in that skill.
+ * When this script awards extra skill progress for an expensive spell, it's possible that the player will temporarily end up with more than 100% progress needed to trigger a skill increase.
+The skill increase will happen the next time the player casts a spell governed by that skill.

- * Extra skill progress does not roll over when the skill is increased.
-It gets reset back to zero.

- * If casting a spell causes the skill to be increased, that spell will not not be eligible for cost reduction and will not grant additional experience.
-(Unlike the two above, this bug seems fixable.)
+ * When that skill does get increased, any "extra" progress on record will be lost.
+As mentioned, this is expected.

+ * This script contains a work-around to ensure that the spell that triggered the skill to be increased will still get its full allotment of experience and magicka refund.

+Essentially, you'll lag behind on casting-based skill increases by one spell casting, but it shouldn't affect anything.

 ## Credits